buseayvedi/TeamCollab/README.md

 TeamCollab

 Overview

 This project is dedicated to delivering high quality solutions using Java practices.
 Our team comprises three QA engineers collaborating to ensure the reliability and excellence of our project.

 Release Schedule

-New updates are released every Friday to ensure continuous improvement and to incorporate the latest enhancements, bug fixes, and features.
+New updates are released every Friday to ensure;

+Continuous improvement
+Incorporate the latest enhancements
+Bug fixes and features.

 Team Members

 [Buse Ayvedi] - QA Engineer
 [Melike Cora Sag] - QA Engineer
 [Emir Yazici] - QA Engineer

 How to Contribute

-If you are interested in contributing to the project, please follow these steps:
+If you are interested in contributing to the project,

+Please follow these steps:

-1.Fork the repository
+Fork the repository
-2.Create a new branch for your feature or bug fix 3.Make changes and ensure all tests pass
+Create a new branch for your feature or bug fix
+Make changes and ensure all tests pass
-4.Submit a pull request for review
+Submit a pull request for review

 As QA engineers, you can contribute by: